Palo, Leyte: Barangay and pueblo

 In October 1596, the Jesuit Frs.
-Cristobal Jimenez and Francisco Encinas left Dulag traversing to Palo along the eastern coasts They were accompanied by principales Don Alonso Ambuyao and four others.
+Cristobal Jimenez and Francisco Encinas left Dulag and traversed Leyte's eastern coast towards Palo They were accompanied by principales Don Alonso Ambuyao and four others.
 They found there only two small houses used by the two servants of the encomenderos.
 A few boys that attended the mission schools in Dulag welcomed the two priests and taught them the dialect.
 These missionaries opened the first school in Palo and taught the children to play the flute.
 Later when Fr.
 Encinas was called to Carigara, Fr.
 Jimenez carried on alone until Bro.
 Miguel Gomez arrived to help him.

 Fr.
 Jimenez learned enough of the local language to be understood but his influence was limited in "his mission area" to only a few.
 The people probably suspected him of being a tax collector.
 For a long time the natives avoided him and resisted all his attempts at friendship.
 Nothing he did or offered to do for them seemed to breakdown their distrust him and he was distressed and worried at their antipathy.

 In his rounds of the villages, he noticed that there were many sick of which the greater the number succumbed to diseases for lack of medical attention.
 This observation gave him an idea.
 At that time, medical service was very expensive and available only to families of means for they alone could afford to pay work animals, slaves, or the equivalent of the patient's ransom. if he were captured.

 Palo is well known as the site of Gen. Douglas MacArthur's return to the Philippines together with Philippine and American military forces after a period of exile in 1944.
 Hill 522, a hill located near the town center, was the site of fierce fighting between Allied and Japanese forces during the Second World War.
 The metropolitan cathedral of the archdiocese, located right across Palo's municipal hall, was used as a hospital for wounded Filipino and American forces.
 A memorial now stands at the beach site where MacArthur and his troops landed, locally known as MacArthur Park.
 The first Gabaldon Building is also situated in Barangay San Joaquin, Palo, Leyte.
 It was inaugurated by President Sergio Osmeña.

 Palo was also once the capital of Leyte.
 The town's Purissima Bridge was the first steel bridge built in the province.

 In 1957, sitio Campitic was converted into a barrio, while barrio Baras-Candahug was divided into two: Baras and Candahug.
 Barrio Malirong was renamed as Libertad.